 My understanding of everyday life--and therefore my embodied research--sits at the intersection of cultural rhetorics, dress studies, and fat studies.
-I have chapters about fat embodiment in Oppression and the Body: Roots, Resistance, and Resolutions and Bodies of Knowledge: Embodied Rhetorics in Theory and Practice (forthcoming) and have also been published in Jezebel.
+I have chapters about fat embodiment in Oppression and the Body: Roots, Resistance, and Resolutions and have also been published in Jezebel.
 With three coauthors, I wrote the definition of embodiment as a key concept for feminist rhetoricians for the 25th anniversary issue of Peitho.
 I have a book under contract with the University of Nebraska Press that takes a transnational feminist look at how fat fashion bloggers in different parts of the world challenge and reinforce beauty ideals in the context of global consumer capitalism.
 I am also a past co-chair for the Fat Studies Interest Group for the National Women's Studies Association Conference.

 I am a bisexual, polyamorous, queer fat femme.
 My research, conference presentations, and teaching at Salem focus on gender expression and sexual orientation as identity categories that are constructed through dress practices and consumerism.
 Through my work at Salem, I mentored a group of trans writing consultants who are created and curated the Trans Embodiment Zine project.
 I have also been the social media coordinator for the Queer Caucus of the College Composition and Communication Conference and am currently the advisor for Open Up, the LGBTQIA+ student organization at Salem College.

 I am an assistant professor of English and director of the Writing Center at Salem College, a small women's college in Winston-Salem, NC.
 I am originally from Fargo, North Dakota and attended North Dakota State University for both my BA and MA.
 I graduated with a PhD in Rhetoric & Writing from the department of Writing, Rhetoric, and American Cultures at Michigan State University in 2015.